TraDAO (TOD) Price Reaches $0.27 on Top Exchanges

-TraDAO (TOD) traded flat against the U.S. dollar during the 24 hour period ending at 11:00 AM E.T. on June 23rd.
-TraDAO has a market cap of $304.60 million and approximately $20.01 worth of TraDAO was traded on exchanges in the last 24 hours.
-In the last week, TraDAO has traded 0.1% higher against the U.S. dollar.
-One TraDAO token can currently be purchased for about $0.27 or 0.00001577 BTC on major exchanges.
+TraDAO (TOD) traded flat against the dollar during the one day period ending at 17:00 PM Eastern on June 23rd.
+TraDAO has a market cap of $304.60 million and approximately $20.01 worth of TraDAO was traded on exchanges in the last day.
+In the last week, TraDAO has traded up 0.1% against the dollar.
+One TraDAO token can currently be bought for about $0.27 or 0.00001577 BTC on popular exchanges.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.